atlonglastkibet/Critical-Determinants-of-Life-Expectancy-Today/README.md

 ## Project Overview

 This project aims to analyze the critical factors affecting life expectancy using a machine learning approach.
-By leveraging kaggle datasets, we perform exploratory data analysis (EDA), feature engineering, and model training to predict life expectancy based on socioeconomic, environmental, and healthcare-related factors.
-It is a submission for my ML I Capstone Project.
+By leveraging kaggle datasets, I perform exploratory data analysis (EDA), feature engineering, and model training to predict life expectancy based on socioeconomic, environmental, and healthcare-related factors.
+This is a submission for my ML I Capstone Project.

 ## Data source